GENERAL | May 16, 2022

 People from different cultural and religious backgrounds may have different values, beliefs about health and illness, and approaches to communication and decision making.
 It is crucial to recognize the cultural factors that may influence medical decision making.

-Approximately 65 percent of the nearly 77 million Americans who struggle with low health literacy are minorities.
-Low literacy limits access to healthcare and inhibits the ability of patients to confidently communicate with their providers and engage in shared decision making.
+Of the approximately 87 million of Americans who struggle with low health literacy, racial and ethnic minorities are disproportionately affected.
+Low health literacy limits access to healthcare and inhibits the ability of patients to confidently communicate with their providers and engage in shared decision making.

 Supplementing conversations with decision aids can improve patients’ confidence in the process if these educational resources facilitate comprehension.
 Decision support materials that use plain language and present information at accessible reading, numeracy, and health literacy levels can empower patients to engage confidently in shared decision making, ultimately decreasing health disparities.